kariukic/sivio/docs/source/index.rst

 Usage
 ------------------------------------------
-Check out the tutorial page for an example of how to run the scripts
+Check out the tutorial page for an example.

 .. toctree::
    :maxdepth: 2